PATRIC3/p3_docs/docroot/user_guides/workspaces/jobs.md

 # PATRIC Jobs

 ## Overview
-For most PATRIC services, when the service starts, it creates a computational "job" that runs on back-end high-performance computers which perform the analysis and return the results back to the user.
-The reason for this is that many services, such as Genome Annotation and Genome Assembly, require a significant amount of computational power and time.
+For most PATRIC services, when the service starts, it creates a computational "job" that runs on back-end high-performance computers which perform the analysis and return the results back to the user via the website or command line interface.
+The reason for this is that many services, such as Genome Annotation and Genome Assembly, require a significant amount of computational power and time to complete.
 The job display provides information on the status of the computation: started, completed, or failed.

 ### See also:
   * [Genome Annotation Service User Guide](../services/genome_annotation_service.html)